coniks-sys/coniks-java/coniks_server/README.md

 ###Building
 We understand that people may not necessarily want to build and run the server on the same machine.
+- Prerequisites:
+You'll need Java 7 or greater and need to ensure that the protobufs have been compiled with the most recent version of protoc.
 - Compiling:
 Specify where you would like the .class files to be placed, and run make:
 ```